uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 ### Create a TChannel
 Create a channel using [tchannel.NewChannel](http://godoc.org/github.com/uber/tchannel/golang#NewChannel) and listen using [Channel.ListenAndServe](http://godoc.org/github.com/uber/tchannel/golang#Channel.ListenAndServe).

+The address passed to Listen should be a remote IP that can be used for incoming connections from other machines.
+You can use [tchannel.ListenIP](http://godoc.org/github.com/uber/tchannel/golang#ListenIP) which uses heuristics to determine a good remote IP.

 When creating a channel, you can pass additional [options](http://godoc.org/github.com/uber/tchannel/golang#ChannelOptions).

 ### Create and register Thrift handler